jonlpersson/ed-latimore/site/_posts/2022-10-27-my-experience-using-topical-finasterideminoxidil-spray.md

 So it works like this:

 Minoxidil is a powerful vasodilator (it opens up veins and arteries to increase blood flood).
 Finasteride is one of the most 5-alpha reductase inhibitors and DHT blockers.
-The efficacy of finasteride as an oral medication, fine-mist spray, or gel is unquestioned.&nbsp; When the two are combined as a topical medication, incredible results occur.
+The efficacy of finasteride as an oral medication, fine-mist spray, or gel is unquestioned.
+When the two are combined as a topical medication, incredible results occur.

 Consider this study in which 40 men who were from androgenic alopecia were treated with a topical finasteride and minoxidil solution for 12 months.
 Hair count analysis was performed at baseline and every 3 months during the follow-up period.
 The average increase in hair count was 30%, while 10 of them showed an increase of &gt;50% ([source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4314881/)).